This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 To date, only a limited number of cases on damages for breach of competition law have been heard by the Danish courts, and most of these cases concern damages as a consequence of anticompetitive agreements.
 Moreover, all cases concern damages for infringements before the new Danish Act on implementation of the Damages Directive entered into force.
 Consequently, case law gives no guidance on how the new damages claim regime works.
 The following cases are, thus, all from before 2016.

-The Electricity Cartel case
+The Electricity cartel case

 A case from 2006 concerning an electricity cartel illustrates the difficulties of determining the loss in a case concerning damages for breach of competition rules.
-The municipality of Copenhagen claimed to have suffered a loss (320,000 kroner) caused by a bid-rigging cartel for electricity works.
+The municipality of Copenhagen claimed to have suffered a loss (320,000 kroner) caused by a bid rigging cartel for electricity works.
 The District Court of Gentofte found that the admitted participation in the Electricity cartel constituted a basis of liability on which the municipality could base its claim for damages.
-Although the District Court agreed with the municipality that the standard of proof should be mitigated regarding the loss, the court found that the counterfactual situation without a cartel would most likely have resulted in a price, which was only three per cent lower, and the damages were therefore fixed at 50,000 kroner.
+Although the District Court agreed with the municipality that the standard of proof should be mitigated regarding the loss, the Court found that the counterfactual situation without a cartel would most likely have resulted in a price, which was only 3 per cent lower, and the damages were therefore fixed at 50,000 kroner.

 The Cheminova A/S case